-This policy will be reviewed every 2 years by governors' learning and pastoral committee.
+This policy will be reviewed on a biannual basis by governors' learning and pastoral committee.

 Defining bullying

 Bullying is defined as the repetitive, intentional harming of one person or group by another person or group, where the relationship involves an imbalance of power.